 - Rinse quinoa in fine mesh strainer and shake off the excess water

-- Place quinoa in saucepan and add twice as much water.
+- Place quinoa in saucepan and add twice as much liquid.
 Bring to a boil.
-Add a dash of salt, stir, and reduce heat to low.
+Add a dash of salt (if using water or low-sodium stock), stir, and reduce heat to low.

 - Cover and steam until the water is absorbed and the quinoa is tender.